SNYKabbott/mod_proxy_jwt_auth/README.md

 mod_request_env_jwt
 ===================

-Apache2 module which maps request environment variables to claims in a Json Web Token passed to a proxied server.
+Apache2 module which passes a Json Web Token as a Bearer authorization header to a proxied server, optionally mapping request environment variables to JWT claims.
+This module in intended to allow Apache to authenticate itself to a backend application when acting as a reverse proxy.

 More on JWT : https://jwt.io/